 Keep watering the sprouted plant frequently.
 The soil should be kept moist but don’t over-water: yellowing leaves are a sign of over-watering and if you find this, then let the plant dry out for a few days before you water it again.

-To encourage growth and have a rounder and fuller plant, crop out the two top sets of leaves when the stem is 12 inches tall.
+To encourage growth and have a rounder and fuller plant, crop out the

 Watch your plant grow and wait for it to bloom and bear fruit.